 Garcinia cambogia contains a substance called hydroxycitric acid (HCA).
-HCA has been shown to increase levels of serotonin, a neurotransmitter that influences mood, sexual desire, social behavior, and appetite.
+HCA has to increase levels of serotonin, a neurotransmitter that influences mood, sexual desire, social behavior, and appetite.

 Because HCA is derived naturally from a fruit, it’s technically safe to consume.
 But removing HCA from the fruit and processing it into supplement form has its risks.
 While the U.S. Food and Drug Administration (FDA) recalls products if they’re found to be unsafe, they do not regulate supplements.
 The FDA advises extreme caution when adding any supplement to your diet.
 Just because you see it on the shelf, that doesn’t mean it’s safe.

 There have been no significant studies to test whether or not garcinia cambogia or HCA supplements can treat depression.
 However, some have shown that HCA can boost serotonin levels in laboratory animals.

 While low serotonin levels have to depression, more recent research has cast doubt on this cause-and-effect relationship.

 With only minimal research conducted on lab animals, it’s a long stretch to think that one unprescribed, unregulated herbal supplement can treat such a debilitating and serious disorder.
 If you think you may be suffering from depression, contact your healthcare provider and work together to get past it safely and effectively.